 This course introduces students to the field of international relations: how do the various actors that participate in international politics "live together"?
-This includes 8 billion people, 195 countries (excluding Taiwan or territories like Bermuda, Greenland, and Puerto Rico, which are governed by other countries) and thousands of non-state actors, from transnational advocacy groups like the Red Cross to international organizations like the United Nations to terrorist groups.
+This includes over 8 billion people, 193 UN member states, other countries and territories (such as Taiwan or territories like Bermuda, Greenland, and Puerto Rico, which are governed by other countries) and thousands of non-state actors, from transnational advocacy groups like the Red Cross to international organizations like the United Nations to terrorist groups.